david-cattermole/mayaMatchMoveSolver/docs/source/tools_solver_ui.rst

    * - Field
      - Description

    * - Attr
      - The ``Attribute`` column displays nodes and attributes added into the active Collection.

+   * - Status
+     - The status of the attribute; tick (✓), cross (❌) or dash (—).

+       If an attribute cannot be modified by any Marker, then the attribute status is set to a cross.
+Otherwise, attributes that are valid have a tick mark.
+If the attributes's status has not been detected the status is a dash mark.

    * - State
      - The State column displays if the attribute is Static or Animated.